Introduction

 Procedure:

-• Increase Z offset (don’t make it more negative!) by ~2 mm.
-This is to warrant that the nozzle won’t hit the plate in the next step.
+- Increase Z offset (don’t make it more negative!) by ~2 mm.
+This is to warrant that the nozzle won’t hit the plate during the next step.

-• Enter Move and set Move Z to 0.
+- Enter Move and set Move Z to 0.
 It won’t go below 0 even if you try.
-See to that it doesn’t collide with the bed.
+See to that it doesn’t collide with the plate.

 Upgrade the firmware